 *And above all, don’t say “No Early Birds.”You will have them regardless.

-What is a good ad?
+What is a GOOD Garage Sale Ad?

 Ads that say “multifamily, hoarder, purging, downsizing, cleaning out.”

-- Ads with pictures showing interesting junk.
+Ads with pictures showing interesting junk. (like the one above)

-- Ads with lots of smalls, meaning small items that are easily shipped
+Ads with lots of smalls, meaning small items that are easily shipped

-- Ads that say “I’m cleaning out Granny’s house” are golden.
+Ads that say “I’m cleaning out Granny’s house” are golden.

 Ads that say “it’s a 20 year, 30, 40, 50+ year accumulation.”

-- Ads that say you have vintage items, even better if you say what kind.
+Ads that say you have vintage items, even better if you say what kind.

-- Ads that say you have vintage oddities, all kinds of junk
+Ads that say you have vintage oddities, all kinds of junk

 **You have this kind of ad, and you will have droves of customers!